At Gold Leaf Financial Services we work with clients who are themselves involved in positive initiatives in the community such as:

 Helping friends and family in need

 Working in a position that contributes to society or helps the environment

 Purchasing products and services that are provided by companies with good labour standards and that have a positive contribution to society

 Other initiatives such as community gardens, music groups, art displays and social enterprises.

 At Gold Leaf Financial Services, we help our clients to improve their finances.
 In turn this saves our clients time and worry and helps them to have more capacity to make positive contributions to the community and environment.

-Anne and John start an ethical investment
+Rebecca and Jack start an ethical investment

 Rebecca is a nurse at the local hospital and Jack is a university professor.
 They have recently inherited $800,000 from Rebecca’s mum and would like to invest this for the future.
 Rebecca feels this is a big responsibility and she would like to invest the money in a sensible way.
 They would like to use some of the money to pay for school fees when their children are in high school, starting in 7 years.
 Rebecca and Jack would also like an investment that is easy to manage and one they can add to each month from their savings in order to grow their wealth long term.

 Rebecca’s main ethical concern is that she does not want to invest in junk food companies.
 Jack is concerned about climate change and would like to avoid investing in fossil fuel.
 They have both travelled over the years and feel they are lucky to have grown up in Australia and they would like to support education and healthcare.